W01v3n/TodoApp/README.md

 git clone https://github.com/W01v3n/TodoApp.git
 ```
 #### Adjust Ports
-Make sure to edit the listen and access ports on the backend api and the frontend `api.ts` according to your system.
+Make sure to edit the listen and access ports on the backend api at `app.ts` or your .`env` and the frontend `api.ts` according to your system.

 #### Install
 ```bash